tobias-holmes/jsonresume-theme-kendall-de/README.md

+>[!NOTE]
+>This is a modified version of Dominik Alexanders german traslation of M. Adam Kendalls jsonresume theme.
+The main changes are the reinstatement of the volunteering section as well as the switching of the start and end date position of the education entries.
+>
+>Original README starts below:

 # jsonresume-theme-kendall-german

 This is a German translated fork of M. Adam Kendall's original [jsonresume-theme-kendall](https://github.com/LinuxBozo/jsonresume-theme-kendall/blob/master/README.md).
 Please contact M. Adam Kendall directly for any issues which are not related to the German translation.